Azure/fta-architecturalreview/articles/sap-on-azure.md

     Please provide landscape diagram, Operating system, database details of the SAP environment.
     - [SAP systems which are certified to run on Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/sap-certifications)

+- **What are the driving factors for moving to Azure?**
+   Determine the customer experience in current envionment and expectations in Azure.

 - **What are your future roadmap to SAP environment and are there any plans to move to S/4 Hana?**
+Projects which are planned in future along with moving to Azure.
+We can look at overall trransformation strategy for SAP Landscape.

 - **Are you hosting it on-premises or partner data centre.
 In which region you are planning to host in Azure?**